-Challenge Events are one-day technology and innovation hackathons.
-Held at participating colleges/universities, coworking spaces, and incubator facilities, they strive to introduce students and entrepreneurs to opportunities available in the sectors of agriculture technology, agriculture technology, and environmental technology.
+Challenge Events are one-day technology and innovation ideation/hackathons, held at participating colleges, universities, coworking spaces, and incubator facilities.
+The purpose of these events is to introduce students, entrepreneurs, and innovators to opportunities available in the sectors of agriculture technology, agriculture technology, and environmental technology.
 These events are also intended to serve as an entry point into the innovation ecosystem and a pipeline to other accelerator programs that help facilitate the commercialization of the innovations and technologies initiated during the events.

-Each Challenge Event will have a list of 4 to 6 challenges representing each of three categories; agritech, aquatech, and envirotech.
+Each Challenge Event will have a list of industry challenges.
 The challenges are sourced from businesses and industry subject matter experts and are representative of real-world problems that can benefit from a new approach or innovation and can be commercialized to provide a market application or solution.
-Participating teams select a challenge to work on during the course of the day, making a 7-minute presentation at the event’s end before a panel of industry experts who provide feedback and award a prize(s).
+Participating teams select a challenge to work on during the course of the day, making a seven-minute presentation at the event’s conclusion before a panel of industry experts who provide feedback and award a prize(s).

 Serving as a feeder, it is hoped that team presentations will result in the prospect of new technology business startups that could advance through the F³ Tech Pre-Accelerator and F³ Tech Accelerator programs.

 2018 SCHEDULE OF CHALLENGE EVENTS